deskpro/deskproapps/props/route.md

 A light-weight router which is used to display different "pages" within an app.
 Pages within apps do not have URLs like web pages, but they can be given simple labels like "settings" or "index", and `this.props.route` can then be used to switch between them.

+The object contains two properties:

+* `this.props.route.location` - A string with the name of the current page
+* `this.props.route.params` - An object of key/value pairs associated with the location

 The following example uses a `switch` statement to display a different page depending on the current location.

 ```js